-Today’s blog post topics from the Law Office of Bryan Fagan are intended for people who have children that are involved in Child Protective Services (CPS) cases who are either children themselves (teenagers) or are serving time behind bars in prison.
-In addition to these folks, you may be interested in these topics if you are the grandparent to a child who is involved in a CPS case.
-I have worked with the families of many persons who are serving time in prison who are advocating for them while they are not able to do so.
+Today’s blog post topics from the Law Office of Bryan Fagan are intended for people who have children involved in Child Protective Services (CPS) cases who are either children themselves (teenagers) or are serving time behind bars in prison.
+In addition to these folks, you may be interested in these topics if you are the grandparent to a child involved in a CPS case.
+I have worked with the families of many persons serving time in prison who are advocating for them while they cannot do so.
 Let’s first examine how teenagers should approach their CPS case.

 Just because you are a teenager does not mean that you owe your child a lesser amount of care.
-The law in Texas applies equally to parents across the board- your income level, age, socio-economic class, race, gender, etc. have no bearing on this discussion.
-If a person calls CPS and makes a report against you in regard to allegedly abusing or neglecting your child, then there is a chance that your parental rights could be terminated.
-It is crucial, therefore, that you understand what your rights are and know how to protect them as best as you can.
+Texas law applies equally to parents across the board- your income level, age, socio-economic class, race, gender, etc. have no bearing on this discussion.
+If a person calls CPS and makes a report against you regarding allegedly abusing or neglecting your child, then there is a chance that your parental rights could be terminated.
+Therefore, you must understand your rights and know-how to protect them as best as you can.

 Being a teenager, you are eligible to receive special assistance from CPS.
-If you need help to finish high school you may be able to ask for and receive assistance from the state in caring for your child while you attend classes.
+If you need help to finish high school, you may be able to ask for and receive assistance from the state in caring for your child while you attend classes.
 Another example of extra care that you can receive as a teenager would help directly from CPS in helping you navigate your life after you have completed your Service Plan.
-Basic life steps such as opening a bank account, getting your driver's license or finding child care for your son/daughter can be received with the assistance of CPS.
+Basic life steps such as opening a bank account, getting your driver's license, or finding child care for your son/daughter can be received with CPS's assistance.

 How to handle a CPS case as an incarcerated parent

 It typically does not matter if you are incarcerated or not- your parental rights are the same as any other parent in Texas.
-The reality of the situation, however, is that because you are behind bars you are not able to take part in all the activities of your child’s life as you otherwise would be able to.
+However, the reality of the situation is that because you are behind bars, you cannot take part in all the activities of your child’s life as you otherwise would be able to.
 With that said, you are still legally entitled to receiving information about your CPS case.

-Court hearings, information about where and with whom your child is residing, and any services that are available to you while you are incarcerated are examples of things that you have a right to take advantage of and be aware of while your CPS case is ongoing.
-If you have relatives that are fit to care for your child while he or she is involved in the CPS case you have a right to share those persons’ names with your CPS caseworker.
-Finally, you should be able to request the names and phone numbers for your CPS caseworker and their supervisor.
-These people will be your points of contact moving forward in your CPS case.
+Court hearings, information about where and with whom your child is residing, and any available services, while you are incarcerated are examples of things that you have a right to take advantage of and be aware of while your CPS case is ongoing.
+If you have relatives that are fit to care for your child while he or she is involved in the CPS case, you have a right to share those persons’ names with your CPS caseworker.
+Finally, you should be able to request the names and phone numbers of your CPS caseworker and their supervisor.
+These people will be your points of contact, moving forward in your CPS case.

-Depending on the location of the facility where you are staying, your child’s caseworker may be able to come by and meet with you in person to discuss the case.
+Depending on the facility's location where you are staying, your child’s caseworker may be able to come by and meet with you in person to discuss the case.
 A major factor will be if your child lives close to where your facility is.
 Otherwise, you will likely receive the majority of updates about their case in the mail.

 Does CPS have a right to take your child into their care just because you are in jail?

 You need to be able to care for and supervise your child to keep him or her safe.
 There is no exception to this law if you are in prison.
-Your parental rights can be terminated by a court if it is determined that your incarceration leaves your child without appropriate supervision or if the home your child is living in is not safe.
+A court can terminate your parental rights if it is determined that your incarceration leaves your child without appropriate supervision or if the home your child is living in is not safe.
 Therefore, your incarceration alone can be grounds for terminating your parental rights due to neglect.

 How to help out in your CPS case

-It is not a good idea to believe that just because you are serving a prison sentence that you are unable to assist in your child’s CPS case.
-You should make a list of every person in your life who is willing to care for your child in the event that he or she needs to be removed from their current home.
+It is not a good idea to believe that you cannot assist in your child’s CPS case because you are serving a prison sentence.
+You should make a list of every person in your life who is willing to care for your child if he or she needs to be removed from their current home.
 Your lawyer can provide this list to CPS.
-If you do not have a lawyer that information should be provided directly to a CPS caseworker.
-If you do not provide this list to CPS then the odds that your child will need to reside in foster care for the duration of the CPS case increases.
+If you do not have a lawyer, that information should be provided directly to a CPS caseworker.
+If you do not provide this list to CPS, then the odds that your child will need to reside in foster care for the CPS case's duration increases.

-Depending on your circumstances you may be able to take part in the classes and programs offered to parents in your child’s case.
-Parenting courses, drug/alcohol treatment, job training, counseling sessions and things of this nature are commonly offered to parents who are involved in CPS cases.
-If you are able to leave the prison for short periods then these programs will be available to you as well.
+Depending on your circumstances, you may be able to participate in the classes and programs offered to parents in your child’s case.
+Parenting courses, drug/alcohol treatment, job training, counseling sessions, and things of this nature are commonly offered to parents involved in CPS cases.
+If you can leave the prison for short periods, these programs will be available to you.